fraud-detection-system/Fraud-Detection-System/README.md

 # Details of implementation

-    * There are 7 pipelines
-       * These pipeline output alerts, business metrics, operational metrics and traces.
-       * Some of them are windowed and some not
-       * These workflows are in Workflow.java
+    * There are 5 streams as shown in TelecomUsageWorkflow
+    * For building eclipse project - run ```mvn eclipse:clean eclipse:eclipse